Saas-Starter-Kit/SAAS-Starter-Kit-Pro/infrastructure/README.md

 install the aws-cdk cli

-npm install -g aws-cdk
+`npm install -g aws-cdk`

 Make sure to have an IAM with Admin priviledges configured with AWS CLI

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

-Then run

-cdk synth

-and then

-cdk deploy
+Then run `cdk synth` to synthesize the configuration into a cloudformation template

-To deploy the entire infastruture to AWS
+and then `cdk deploy` To deploy the entire infastruture to your AWS account

 **_IMPORTANT_**

-Make sure to run cdk destroy when finihsed otherwise you will be charged by AWS for using their services
+Make sure to run `cdk destroy` when finished otherwise you will be charged by AWS for using their services

 ## Useful commands